Generalized Pseudospectral Method and Zeros of Orthogonal Polynomials: Introduction and Main Results

-In this paper we identify a new class of remarkable algebraic relations satisfied by the zeros of certain nonclassical orthogonal polynomials.
-Our general result holds for all polynomials $\{p_\nu(x)\}_{\nu=0}^\infty$ orthogonal with respect to a measure satisfying some standard assumptions, as long as these polynomials form a family of generalized eigenfunctions of a linear differential operator.
-We illustrate the general result by proving remarkable properties of the zeros of Sonin-Markov polynomials, also known as generalized Hermite polynomials.
+In this paper we identify a class of algebraic relations satisfied by the zeros of a wide class of orthogonal polynomials.
+To prove the identities, we generalize the notion of pseudospectral matrix representations of linear differential operators, by allowing these representations to depend on two, rather than one, sets of interpolation nodes.
+The identities hold for all polynomials $\{p_\nu(x)\}_{\nu=0}^\infty$ orthogonal with respect to a measure satisfying some standard assumptions, as long as they satisfy the differential equations

+where $\SA$ is a linear differential operator and each $q_\nu(x)$ is a polynomial of degree at most $n_0 \in \mathbb{N}$; $n_0$ does not depend on $\nu$.
+This includes classical orthogonal polynomials~\cite{Szego, NikiforovUvarov}, polynomials in the Askey scheme~\cite{KoekSwart} and Krall polynomials~\cite{AMKrallBook02}, as well as additional classes of nonclassical orthogonal polynomials.
+If applied to classical or Krall orthogonal polynomials, the proposed result reduces to known identities~\cite{Ahmed, Sasaki15, Bihun2016}, see Subsection~\ref{MainRes}.

+The motivation of this study stems from understanding that zeros of orthogonal polynomials play an important role in mathematical physics, numerical analysis and related areas.
+For example, zeros of some orthogonal polynomials are equilibria of important N-body problems \cite{CalogeroBook, C2012, CBookIsoch, BPSbook2011}.
+They transpire as building blocks of remarkable isospectral matrices \cite{BCGenHyperg2014, BCAskey2014, BCGenBHyperg2015, BCqAskey2016} and play an important role in construction of highly accurate approximation schemes for numerical integration \cite{ MastMilo, MastronardiOcco00, MastOcco04, OccoRusso2014}.

+To prove algebraic identities satisfied by the zeros of the polynomials $\{p_\nu(x)\}_{\nu=0}^\infty$, we generalize and relate the notions of spectral and pseudospectral matrix representations of linear differential operators used in the corresponding numerical methods for solving differential equations.
+The standard pseudospectral matrix representations of linear differential operators are based on Lagrange collocation on the real line.
+These representations were proposed by Calogero in the context of numerical solving of eigenvalue and boundary value problems for linear ODEs~\cite{Calogero82, Calogero83}, see also~\cite{CF84, BCP90, Durand83, CalogeroBook, SpectralMethodsBook}.
+Mitropolsky, Prykarpatsky and Samoylenko set up a general algebraic-projection framework based on Calogero's method and furthered its applications to solution of evolution equations in Mathematical Physics~\cite{MPS88}.
+The convergence analysis of Calogero's method was studied in~\cite{CEJMMirekCo}.

+The standard pseudospectral method was utilized in~\cite{Bihun2016} to prove new properties of the zeros Krall polynomials.
+While Krall polynomials are eigenfunctions of linear differential operators, the polynomial families considered in this paper satisfy differential equations~\eqref{EigenFunctionEquation} with $q_n(x)$ being \textit{polynomials (as opposed to eigenvalues)} of degree $n_0$ that does not depend on $n$.
+To prove new properties of the zeros of the latter polynomial families, we propose a \textit{generalization} of the standard pseudospectral method.